iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ## JSON-LD representation of NIEM XML {#xml-to-json}

-This section presents some rules for converting the different constructs that may appear in a NIEM IEP into an equivlent JSON-LD construct.
-The following XML document is the example IEP throughout the section.
+This section walks through the transformation of a NIEM XML instance document into corresponding JSON-LD data.
+Each section within highlights the transformation of a NIEM or XML concept into corresponding JSON-LD.
+The full source XML appears in [an appendix below](#full-example-xml).
+The resulting JSON-LD also appears in [an appendix below](#full-example-json).

 ### Namespaces &amp; JSON-LD context